azutoolkit/cql/docs/README.md

 Welcome to **CQL (Crystal Query Language)** - the most comprehensive, type-safe ORM for Crystal! 🚀

 CQL combines the power of raw SQL with Crystal's compile-time type safety, offering an intuitive Active Record pattern while maintaining flexibility for Repository and Data Mapper patterns.
-Built for performance and developer experience.
+Built for performance and developer experience, with comprehensive monitoring tools for query optimization and N+1 detection.

 ## 🎯 Quick Start Paths